unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 Choose raw materials that you can see within range.
 You can fabricate a Large or smaller object (contained within a 10-foot cube, or eight connected 5-foot cubes), given a sufficient quantity of raw material.
 If you are working with metal, stone, or another mineral substance, however, the fabricated object can be no larger than Medium (contained within a single 5-foot cube).
 The quality of objects made by the spell is commensurate with the quality of the raw materials.

-Creatures or magic items can’t be created or transmuted by this spell.
+Creatures or alien artifacts can’t be created or transmuted by this spell.
 You also can’t use it to create items that ordinarily require a high degree of craftsmanship, such as jewelry, weapons, glass, or armor, unless you have proficiency with the type of artisan’s tools used to craft such objects.

 ##### Faerie Fire